 Most of the tests that check your own health can be started whenever you begin your antenatal care – even if it’s later in pregnancy.

-Some tests on the baby to see if they are at risk of chromosomal conditions such as Down's, Patau's and Edwards' syndromes are done in the NHS at a certain point in their development.
+Some tests on the baby to see if there is a chance of them having chromosomal conditions such as Down's, Patau's and Edwards' syndromes are done in the NHS at a certain point in their development.
 If you have missed these, you can pay privately for a different type of test as described below.

 What tests need to be done at what stage?

-The screening tests that are offered through the NHS to check whether your baby is at higher risk of conditions such as Down’s, Patau’s and Edwards’ syndrome can only be done at specific times in your pregnancy.
+The screening tests that are offered through the NHS to check whether your baby has a higher chance of conditions such as Down’s, Patau’s and Edwards’ syndrome can only be done at specific times in your pregnancy.

 The combined test - 11-14 weeks

-The ‘combined test’ needs to happen between 11-14 weeks of pregnancy and uses three factors to check risk:
+The ‘combined test’ needs to happen between 11-14 weeks of pregnancy and uses three factors to check:

 - a blood sample from you that measures two proteins

 - an ultrasound scan ( nuchal translucency scan) of your baby

 - your age.